LynetteLiu2333/Royalty-Free-Images-Gallery/README.md

 2. Improved code organization through modular functions, enhancing maintainability and readability.

 3. Hands-on experience with DOM manipulation, event handling, and state management for interactive features like image pop-ups and navigation controls.

-### Continued development

-For future development, several enhancements could elevate this project.
-Implementing advanced search options, like filters for category and color, would tailor results more precisely.
-Introducing user accounts for saving favorites and creating collections would personalize the gallery experience.
-Optimizing performance through lazy loading and accessibility improvements, such as better image descriptions and keyboard navigation, would ensure inclusivity.
-Lastly, enhancing responsive design for seamless use across devices would improve overall accessibility and usability.
-These updates aim to enrich user interaction and expand the application's capabilities effectively.